mujahidi/acf-typography/readme.txt

 5. Please refer to the description for more info regarding the field type settings

 == Frequently Asked Questions ==
+= Q. Which versions of ACF is this plugin compatible with? =
+A. It is compatible with V4, V5, and the latest v6.
+There are 2 known UI bugs with v6 (number fields & color_picker fields) but functionality works, and we are currently working with the ACF plugin authors to resolve the visual issues present in v6.

 = Q. Is it compatible with ACF Pro? =
 A. Yes.
-This plugin is compatiable with both free and paid ACF plugins.
+This plugin is compatible with both free and paid ACF plugins.

 = Q. Does it support Google Fonts? =
 A. Version 3.0.0 and greater supports Google Fonts